projectacrn/acrn-hypervisor/doc/introduction/index.rst

 SDC scenario
 ============

-In this SDC scenario, an Instrument Cluster (IC) system runs with the Service VM and an In-Vehicle Infotainment (IVI) system runs in a user VM.
+In this SDC scenario, an instrument cluster (IC) system runs with the Service VM and an in-vehicle infotainment (IVI) system runs in a user VM.

 .. figure:: images/ACRN-V2-SDC-scenario.png